nbrockington/vnn/README.md

 # Known bugs
+-- Has only been tested on OS X (MacBook Pro)

 -- On some OX S systems,when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user to improve visualisation